 - TapouT XT offers traditional DVD based programs whereas Insanity has an online access option

-- 12 core exercises (TapouT XT) vs 45 individual workouts (Insanity)
+- TapoutT XT has 12 core exercises, whereas Insanity has 45 individual workouts

 But what are the main differences between the two programs, and which workout program is more worth your time and money?
 We’ll take an unbiased, in-depth look and comparison of both and tell you everything you need to know.